bejean/browse-content-by-my-solr-server/readme.txt

 == Changelog ==

+= 2.0.0 =

+* Add support for custom post types and custom taxonomies

 = 1.1.1 =

-Fixes issue when attribute values orcustom field values contain special characters like &
+* Fixes issue when attribute values orcustom field values contain special characters like &

 = 1.1.0 =

-Works with both a static page as front page or last posts as front page (`Reading settings` of WordPress)
+* Works with both a static page as front page or last posts as front page (`Reading settings` of WordPress)

 = 1.0.0 =

-Initial version
+* Initial version